10up/Open-Source-Best-Practices/README.md

 ## Support Level

-**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
+**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future.
 Bug reports, feature requests, questions, and pull requests are welcome.

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/Open-Source-Best-Practices/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/Open-Source-Best-Practices/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/Open-Source-Best-Practices/blob/develop/CREDITS.md) for a listing of maintainers of, contributors to, and references used by our Open Source Best Practices.
+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/Open-Source-Best-Practices/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/Open-Source-Best-Practices/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/Open-Source-Best-Practices/blob/master/CREDITS.md) for a listing of maintainers of, contributors to, and references used by our Open Source Best Practices.

 ## Like what you see?